FRX397/Hydrogen/MacOS/Bash.md

 > ___
 >Your mac os version must be 10.15 or up to run Hydrogen.
 > ___
-> Roblox and Hydrogen must be Uninstalled before following the instructions below
+> Roblox and Hydrogen must be Uninstalled.
 > ___